Authored by Vera Miller

 You can pair sandwiches will all kinds of portable foods that will easily keep on a long road trip.
 Individual bags of chips are an excellent choice but if you want to go healthier you can pair sandwiches with trail mix, fresh carrot sticks or peanut butter and cracker packages.

-You can also use the thermos to keep soup hot and this can be a delicious dinner as well.
+You can also use thermos for soups and this can be a delicious dinner as well.
 Pair your main course with something like potato salad or macaroni salad that will keep in the cooler and then go with something sweet for dessert like a candy bar.

 Snacks Between Meals